atwi/threadlines/_posts/2025-11-20-creatine-hair-loss-study-what-the-headlines-missed.md

 ### 4. So the study answers one question clearly — and another not at all

-The study provides strong evidence that creatine doesn't cause hair loss or raise DHT in men who do not have AGA, at least over a 12 week period.
+The study provides strong evidence that creatine doesn't cause hair loss or raise DHT in men who do not have preexisting AGA/miniaturization, at least over a 12 week period.

 But it *doesn't* address whether creatine accelerates AGA in men with existing AGA, because those men were explicitly excluded.

-## What the Study Does Help Clarify

-Even with the external validity limitation, this study meaningfully reduces anxiety for many people.

-It shows:

-- The DHT increase found in the rugby study was probably just a fluke
-- Creatine probably does not increase systemic androgens in a way relevant to AGA
-- Any potential risk for predisposed individuals — if one exists — is likely to be modest

 ## So What Should You Do if You're Worried About Hair Loss?

-Here's the practical way to think about it:

 **If you have no signs of AGA and no strong family history:**
-The study actually applies to you.
-Creatine likely won't cause hair loss.
+Creatine is unlikely to cause hair loss.

 **If you already have AGA or are predisposed:**
 The study simply doesn't answer that question.
 Creatine is probably a minor factor at most, but personal monitoring matters more than online anecdotes.